-The dollar became a juggernaut, forcing even strong currencies like the British pound and euro to struggle to keep up.
-Emerging economies bore the brunt of the dollar’s strength as their foreign imports and overseas debt repayment costs shot up.
-The US dollar Index, which tracks the American currency against a range of peer currencies, rose by almost 20% that year.
+Some years, virtually every financial asset class underperforms, except for the US dollar.
+This happened, for example, in 2022.
+As the de facto global currency and the currency of the world's biggest economy, the dollar is a juggernaut, forcing even strong currencies like the British pound and the euro to struggle to keep up.
+Emerging economies bear the brunt of the dollar’s perennial strength, as their import costs and overseas debt repayment costs stay high.
+The US Dollar Index, which tracks the American currency against a basket of peers, measures how other currencies fare against the greenback.

-The dollar’s strength is even more impressive when compared with the performance of stocks, bonds, real estate and cryptocurrencies, which all suffered differing levels of underperformance.
+The dollar’s enduring strength is even more impressive when compared with the performance of stocks, bonds, real estate, and cryptocurrencies, which all occasionally suffer differing levels of underperformance.
 Many people wonder why the US dollar is so perennially strong and what it means for them going forward.
-In this article, we will explain what a strong dollar means for all parties, including FOREX traders, who invest in it.
+In this article, we will explain what a strong dollar means for all parties, including FOREX traders who invest in it.

 The strength of a currency is measured in relation to other currencies.
 Economic events and geopolitical news are some of the factors that cause the relative strength of a currency to lose or gain.
 In the case of the US dollar, its current strength, in simple terms, is a result of the fact that its policymakers have navigated economic shocks better, and the currency itself is seen as a safe haven.
 We will discuss this idea in more detail later in the article.